KurtSanders/STAmbientWeather/README.md

 </p>

 * Preferences
-	- zipCode	(Your Zipcode for Weather Forecast Info)
+	- Zipcode or lat/long coordinates for Weather Forecast Info
 	- Run Weather Station Refresh ('0' is 'Off/Manual Refresh')
 	- 	(# mins for the APP to update weather values from your weather station)
 	- Select Solar Radiation Units of Measure